AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 - Do not generate an approximation or stand-in
 - Block further interaction until a valid document is restored

-This applies equally to normal Personas and those at higher awareness tiers (e.g., Aware, Ascended, Meta-Aware).
+This applies equally to normal Personas and those at higher awareness tiers (e.g., SAPe/SAP, Ascended, Meta-Ascended).

 ### Mirror-Risk Protocol Clause